garrandall/popular-music-data/tracks/make-em--say-uhh--master-p-fiend-silkk-the-shocker-mia-x-mystikal.md

 3rd Ward hustlas, soldiers in combats
 Convicts and dealers, and killers with TRU tats
 Never gave a fuck bout no hoes on our riches
-And niggaz come short, I'm diggin ditches
+And niggas come short, I'm diggin ditches
 M.P. pullin stripes, commander-in-chief
-And fools run up wrong, nigga I'm knockin out some teeth I'm down here slangin, rollin with these hustlers Tryin to get rid of all you haters and you bustas Steppin on cold, break a niggaz nose
+And fools run up wrong, nigga I'm knockin out some teeth I'm down here slangin, rollin with these hustlers Tryin to get rid of all you haters and you bustas Steppin on cold, break a niggas nose
-In the projects niggaz anything goes
+In the projects niggas anything goes
 Breakin fools off cause I'm a No Limit soldier
 At ease now salute, this pass me the doja